 Because IFRS 9 and CECL development will be concurrent with ongoing stress-testing activities, it is likely that stress tests will need to include preliminary allowance models that are missing a full set of reviews.
 In a decentralized environment, additional model risk may emerge as methodologies and models used in stress test production become out of sync with the IFRS 9 or CECL models.
 Institutions must ensure that the allowance models used for stress testing keep pace with accounting standards development and that assumptions remain consistent between testing activities.

 Additionally, lifetime loss models may rely on data elements not previously required for stress testing.
-As a recent report, Stress Testing: A View from the Trenches, revealed, only 17 percent of banks surveyed had a unified data repository established for stress testing.
+As a recent report revealed, only 17 percent of banks surveyed had a unified data repository established for stress testing.
 This suggests many banks are not prepared for the ever-increasing integration of finance and risk data required for IFRS 9 or CECL and stress testing.
 Lifetime loss models may rely on data elements not previously required for stress testing.
 This may create data integrity risk, as analysts obtain the required data through ad hoc channels in order to meet their stress-testing deadlines.
 Institutions must ensure that the data used for stress testing ties with data used for IFRS 9 and CECL model development.

 Meeting the challenges

 To meet the changing demands of regulatory compliance and financial standards, organizations must look at solving these issues collectively and comprehensively across several areas.
 Otherwise, the overall costs of compliance can become burdensome, especially if various parts of the organization find themselves creating redundant or overlapping processes.

 Consolidation of finance and risk data provides a number of benefits across the institution.
 A common data repository for stress testing and allowance estimation greatly reduces audit and reconciliation issues and model risk.
 It also lessens the overhead of managing multiple platforms.